-- 1 Identify claims and evidence supporting an argument in multiple documents about the same topic. - 2 Decide whether the evidence in these documents convincing and explain why. - 3 Identify authors' purpose in a document and how inclusion or avoidance of particular facts affects their credibility. - 4 Construct an argument that answers the question of whether slaves or paid workers built the Great Pyramid at Giza.
+- 1 Identify relevant information and evidence supporting a historical representation of an event in multiple documents about the same topic. - 2 Decide whether the evidence in these documents convincing and explain why. - 3 Identify authors' purpose in a document and how inclusion or avoidance of particular facts affects their credibility. - 4 Construct an argument that answers the question of what happened when Moctezuma met Cortés.

-Using the information in these documents and other information introduced in class, construct an argument discussing whether slaves or paid workers built the Great Pyramid at Giza.
+Using the information in these documents and other information introduced in class, answer the question of what we know about the meeting Moctezuma between Cortés.